 Among the harmful effects possible is post-intensive care syndrome (PICS), defined as new or increased physical, cognitive, or mental health impairment in a patient after hospitalization in a critical care unit.

-Through the 2018 Clinical Practice Guidelines for the Prevention and Management of Pain, Agitation/Sedation, Delirium, Immobility, and Sleep Disruption in Adult Patients in the ICU, known as the PADIS Guidelines, and the ABCDEF Bundle, the ICU Liberation initiative seeks to empower the multiprofessional team to provide care that can improve outcomes for patients after they leave the ICU.
+Through the 2018 Clinical Practice Guidelines for the Prevention and Management of Pain, Agitation/Sedation, Delirium, Immobility, and Sleep Disruption in Adult Patients in the ICU, known as the PADIS Guidelines, and the ICU Liberation Bundle (formerly the ABCDEF Bundle), the ICU Liberation initiative seeks to empower the multiprofessional team to provide care that can improve outcomes for patients after they leave the ICU.

 Studies have shown that implementing ventilator weaning protocols, maintaining light levels of sedation, and preventing and managing delirium can improve patient outcomes.
 Early mobilization and family engagement also play a key role in reducing long- and short-term consequences of an ICU stay.
 The greatest benefit occurs when these interventions are combined.